 Frequently Asked Questions: Advocacy and Concerned Fairfax

-What is the foundation and guiding philosophy of Concerned Fairfax?
+What is the foundation and guiding philosophy of Concerned groups?

-What does the advocacy function of Concerned Fairfax look like in action?
+What does the advocacy function of Concerned groups look like in action?

-Who is a part of Concerned Fairfax?
+Who is a part of Concerned groups?
 How do I become a member?

 What is discussed in Concerned group meetings?

 Who runs the meetings and how do they proceed?

-What is the relationship between Concerned Fairfax and NAMI Northern Virginia?
+What is the relationship between Concerned groups and NAMI Northern Virginia?

 Our goal is to advocate for people in the community who have been affected by mental health conditions and/or substance use.
 We provide a forum for community members to discuss their concerns and an opportunity to develop strategies to try to improve the situations for people living with mental health or substance use conditions.
 Members are looking for ways to make positive change through advocacy.
 Our organization is one of collaboration, with members learning from each other as we work.

-We begin with discussions in our meetings, sharing our own experiences and concerns.
-Gradually we refine these discussions until we identify and agree on the priority tasks that we want to focus on.
+We begin with discussions in our meetings, drawing on our own experiences and concerns.
+We identify and agree on the priority tasks that we want to focus on.
 We take vague expressions of dissatisfaction and turn them into action.
 We are a grassroots organization that provides opportunities for each member to make their own path to successful advocacy in issues they, and the rest of the group, are passionate about.